runarorama/fpiscompanion/manuscript/hints.md

 ### Exercise 5.06

 Let `None: Option[A]` be the first argument to `foldRight`.
 Follow the types from there.

+### Exercise 5.09

+The example function `ones` is recursive.
+How could you define `from` recursively?

+### Exercise 5.10

+Chapter two discussed writing loops functionally, using a recursive helper function.
+How would that apply here?

+### Exercise 5.11

+Review the techniques you used in exercise 4.1 for working with `Option`.

 ### Exercise 5.14